AIs-HE/mecalapp/calculation_guidelines/circuit_dimmension_architecture.md

 ---

 This specification provides all necessary information to recreate the electrical calculation page with full functionality, proper styling, and appropriate user interactions.
 The modular component design allows for easy maintenance and extension of features.

+---

+## Implementation Status (2025-11-14)

+The following items document the current implementation present in the repository (branch: `circuit-dimension-memory`).
+Keep this section as a short, living summary of what was built and where to look in the codebase.

+- **Circuit Dimension Main Page:** Implemented at `/calc/circuit-dimension-main` — a full-page route that hosts the configuration modal and loads project + memory context from query parameters.
+- **Modal Configuration UI:** A 7-question modal (4 boolean toggles + 3 numeric inputs) was added.
+Defaults: `NonEseBool=false`, `DCBool=false`, `TranBool=false`, `GenBool=false`, `niFactor=1.25`, `deltaV=5`, `percLoss=3.88`.
+- **Navigation:** `components/MemoryCard.jsx` was updated to handle `memory_type: 'circuit'` and route users to the Circuit Dimension main page.
+This fixed an earlier redirect issue where `memory_type` values did not match the frontend expectation.
+- **Configuration Persistence:** Modal values are saved to `localStorage` so the Secondary page layout can read and apply them immediately without a DB round-trip.
+This supports optimistic UX and draft workflows.
+- **Secondary Layout (scaffold):** A 4-container secondary layout is present to accept configuration and display the calculation UI (Dark Blue header, Emerald Green project info, Purple tabs & gallery, White draft controls).
+Calculation engines and per-row functions are documented in this spec and are ready to be wired into the secondary layout.

+Where to look (code pointers):

+- `pages/calc/circuit-dimension-main.jsx` — main page + modal wiring and localStorage persistence
+- `components/MemoryCard.jsx` — navigation logic to route `memory_type='circuit'` to the configuration page
+- `lib/cache.js` — local staging + ops queue used across POC components
+- `calculation_guidelines/circuit_dimmension_architecture.md` — this conceptual and component-level specification

+Next recommended steps:

+1. Commit and push these documentation updates and any related code changes on branch `circuit-dimension-memory`.
+2. Wire the documented calculation functions (section 5.3) into the Secondary layout components and add unit tests for the calculation engine.
+3. Review naming consistency: consider renaming internal occurrences of "Dimmension" → "Dimension" if desired (note: file and path names contain the current spelling and renaming is optional and potentially breaking).

+If you want, I can commit and push these documentation edits now, and open a PR — tell me to proceed and I'll run the Git commands.